-It is December!
+It is from December!
 Can’t you feel Christmas in the air?
 It feels like it comes on sooner and sooner.
 This year we are kicking off 12 Days of Christmas Crafts by remixing some of our previously published crafts and updating them.
-We are starting with this super easy mitten craft that is perfect to do with toddlers and preschoolers but also great for older kids as well This is a really simple and fun craft that also make great ornaments for the Christmas tree!
-Another thing I love is that this is a great craft to do with a bunch of kids in the classroom because it isn’t really Christmas focused it is more of a winter craft.
+We are starting with this super easy mitten craft that is perfect for doing with toddlers and preschoolers but also great for older kids as well.
+This is an effortless and fun craft that also make great ornaments for the Christmas tree!
+Another thing I love is that this is a great craft to do with a bunch of kids in the classroom because it isn’t Christmas focused.
+It is more of a winter craft.

 What you will need:

 You most likely have all the supplies you need already in your home, if you don’t, a quick run to your local drugstore or office supply store should be able to supply you with all you need, however, I have included affiliate links to Amazon where you can also purchase everything you will need delivered right to you.

 What to do: